-There are two different user roles that can be assigned to users in the Tidelift web app: manager and developer.
+There are two different user roles that can be assigned to users in the Tidelift web app: administator and member.

-A manager has the ability to create and manage a catalog.
+An administrator has the ability to create and manage a catalog.
 They are responsible for approving new package requests, reviewing tasks, and managing the catalog.
-Managers can save themselves a lot of time subscribing to updates from Tidelift-managed catalogs.
+Administrators can save themselves a lot of time by using Tidelift-managed catalogs as data sources.
 This delegates the management of thousands of the most common packages to Tidelift.
 They can further simplify their work by setting up license standards for their organization.